-Convert image files online
+WEBP to GIF - Convert image online

-1. Click "Choose Files" button to select multiple files on your computer.
-You can also click the dropdown button to choose online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
 Image file size can be up to 200M.
 You can use file analyzer to get source image's detailed information such as image size, resolution, quality and transparent color.

-2. Choose target image size and image format.
-You can use the original image size or select "Change image size to" option and enter your image size.
+2. Set target image format, image quality and image size.
+You can use the original image size or select the "Change width and height" option and enter a custom image size.
 The format is [width]x[height], for example: 1920x1080.
 The image quality option only works on a few image formats such as JPG, WEBP or AVIF.
 The value ranges from 1 (lowest image quality and highest compression) to 100 (best quality but least effective compression).
 If this value is blank, the converter will use the estimated quality of your input image if it can be determined, otherwise 92.
-The target image format can be JPG, PNG, TIFF, GIF, BMP, PS, PSD, WEBP, TGA, DDS, EXR, J2K, PNM, SVG or XWD etc.
+The target image format can be JPG, PNG, TIFF, GIF, HEIC, BMP, PS, PSD, WEBP, TGA, DDS, EXR, J2K, PNM, SVG, etc.

-3. Click "Convert Now!" button to start conversion.
-It will automatically retry another server if one failed, please be patient while converting.
+3. Click the "Convert Now!" button to start batch conversion.
+It will automatically retry conversion on another server if one fails, please be patient while converting.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.
+Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.

-Compare WEBP with GIF:
+WEBP vs GIF:

 |The Graphics Interchange Format (better known by its acronym GIF) is a bitmap image format that was introduced by CompuServe in 1987 and has since come into widespread usage on the World Wide Web due to its wide support and portability.

 |GIF supports up to 8 bits per pixel for each image, allowing a single image to reference its own palette of up to 256 different colors chosen from the 24-bit RGB color space.
 GIF images are compressed using the Lempel-Ziv-Welch (LZW) lossless data compression technique to reduce the file size without degrading the visual quality.